Getting started

 This will immediately install the library for you to use.
 Note that when the hardware restarts, the environment will revert back to the default state.

-2. Initialization script (init.ipynb
+2. Initialization script (Init notebook)

 3. Environments